-Monitoring discharges from non-nuclear sites
+Monitoring discharges from NORM industries

-The discharges of the Tessenderlo Chemistry site (fabrication of fertilizers) in the Winterbeek are regular monitored at the vicinity of the discharge release point and this on a weekly basis.
+The discharges of the Tessenderlo Chemie site (fabrication of fertilizers) in the Winterbeek are regular monitored at the vicinity of the discharge release point and this on a weekly basis.

 Around 52 samples are taken, on which more than 360 measurements are conducted for radioactivity.